Loaders

 use Latte\Loaders\FileLoader;

-// The following will only allow loading templates within /var/www/html/templates
+// The following will only allow loading templates from the /var/www/html/templates directory

 $loader = new FileLoader('/var/www/html/templates');